niemopen/niem-naming-design-rules/ndr6-outline.md

 | isRefAttribute* | RefAttributeIndicator | True for a property that is an [object reference attribute](). | 0..1 | - | xs:boolean |
 | datatype | Datatype | The datatype of this data property. | 1 | - | DatatypeType |

+An [attribute property](#definitions) is a data property in which `isAttribute` is true.
+These are represented in XSD as an attribute declaration.

+A [reference property](#definitions) is an attribute property that contains a reference to an object in a message.
+(Object references are described in [section ref message rules]().)

-A DataProperty object is represented in XSD as an attribute declaration, or as an element declaration with a type that is a Datatype object.
+DataProperty objects are represented in XSD as an attribute declaration, or as an element declaration with a type that is a Datatype object.
 Figure 4-12 shows the CMF and XSD representations of two DataProperty objects.

 <div style="font-size:90%;">